lakshyapathak69420/capstone-ML-project/readme.md

 # Diabetes Prediction using Machine Learning

-This project focuses on predicting whether a patient is diabetic or not using the **Pima Indians Diabetes Dataset** from the UCI Machine Learning Repository.
+This project focuses on predicting whether a patient is diabetic or not using the **Behavioral Risk Factor Surveillance System** from the UCI Machine Learning Repository.
 Alongside building predictive models, the project also compares multiple algorithms to understand which performs best for this classification task.

 ---